-Φ and the custom token. (\triangleright -MONO says we can apply FRAC-BOR-TRADE2 under a \triangleright , but then we get the result under a \triangleright as well.
-All the tokens are timeless so we can strip the \triangleright in front of them immediately.)
+Φ and the custom token. (>-MONO says we can apply FRAC-BOR-TRADE2 under a >, but then we get the result under a > as well.
+All the tokens are timeless so we can strip the > in front of them immediately.)
 Then we can close the borrow again, which completes the proof of the lemma.

-This completes the opening phase of Lftl-fract-acc: we have successfully obtained ownership of some fraction (q_0) of $\triangleright \Phi$, so we can discharge the first separating conjunct of our goal in fract-acc.
+This completes the opening phase of LFTL-FRACT-ACC: we have successfully obtained ownership of some fraction (q_0) of $\triangleright \Phi$, so we can discharge the first separating conjunct of our goal in FRAC-ACC.